KaisenAmin/c_std/map/README.md

     map_insert(map3b, &key3b, &value3b);
     map_swap(map3a, map3b);

-    // After swap, map3a should have the contents of map3b and vice versa fmt_printf("Value in map3a for key 2: %d\n", *(int*)map_at(map3a, &key3b));
+    fmt_printf("Value in map3a for key 2: %d\n", *(int*)map_at(map3a, &key3b));
     fmt_printf("Value in map3b for key 1: %d\n", *(int*)map_at(map3b, &key3a));